Google Nest (smart speakers): Features

 In May 2017, Google announced multiple updates to Google Home's functionality.
-It now supports hands-free calling, letting users make calls to any landline or mobile phone in the United States, Canada and later, the UK for free.
+Google's speakers could now support hands-free calling, letting users make calls to any landline or mobile phone in the United States, Canada and later, the UK for free using a virtual number generated by google integrated into the device.
+In December 2021 an update to Google's Terms of Service restricted the feature of calling through Google Nest speakers to only numbers that are on the user's contacts.
 Google Voice users can set Google Home with voice number to make personal and business calls.
-There is no 9-1-1 emergency services support, however.
+There is no 9-1-1 emergency services support, however, Google Home users who live in the United States can subscribe to "Nest Aware".
+"Nest Aware" allows users to contact emergency call center located close to the residents home.
+This security feature works when users are inside of the home and when you are away on vacation.
 "Proactive Assistance" enables the device to dictate updates to users without being asked, including updates on traffic before a scheduled event.
 "Visual Responses" let users send answers from Google Home onto their mobile device or Chromecast-enabled television.
 The device now also supports Bluetooth audio streaming through compatible devices (including phones, tablets and computers), and the ability to schedule calendar appointments, with upcoming support for reminders.

 On March 28, 2018, Google made the announcement via their blog that users would be able to pair any of their Google Home devices to their own Bluetooth speakers without requiring the use of a Chromecast streamer.

 On November 5, 2018, Google announced their partnership with Disney to bring interactive read-along books to Google Home.
 In 2019, Apple, Google, Amazon, and Zigbee Alliance announced a partnership to make smart home products work together.

 Data storing and security methods

-To use Google Assistant, a user of any Nest / Google Home device must register and sync an account using the Google Home mobile app.
+To use Google Assistant, a user of any Nest or Google Home device must register and sync an account using the Google Home mobile app.
 In the app, a setting allows the user to teach Google Assistant their voice.
 The Google voice technology can be used in digital forensics, where the words "OK, Google" are capable of unlocking mobile locks.
 A mobile device can be found, unlocked, and data can be extracted through the use of a suspect's voice file.
 "Hey Google" can also be used to wake up the device.
 Some features of Nest devices require the voice to be verified as to determine if the user is the owner.
 The device can also tell if it is connected to other smart devices, which can find stored data.